monalisanpereira/budget-app/README.md

 # Todo
 ## MUST

-30/11 - fix breadcrumbs

-01/12 - make it possible to choose different currencies on family new/edit
+01/12 - make it possible to edit users' roles
-        make it possible to edit users' roles add return button to new/edit pages
+        add return button to new/edit pages

 02/12 - fix bootstrap/rails 7 issue: dropdown not working when changing pages bc of turbolinks?